rcancro/Pokedex/README.md

 # HW #2b Let's build our Pokedex

-With your `PIPokedexTableViewController` displaying content, you are ready to move foward and build your Pokedex.
+With your `PIPokedexTableViewController` displaying content, you are ready to move forward and build your Pokedex.

 ## Getting Started
 * The goal of this exercise is to display real data in your table view.